 Create simple meal plans.
 Essentially eat the same meals every day and the stress of figuring out what to eat every day is eliminated.

 If you decide you actually need a car shop for the most basic and simple.
 It will satisfy your needs, cost less to maintain, and cost less to purchase.

 Limit how much clothing you purchase.
 Purchase the more simple but higher quality.
 Most of us do not need to be the most fashionable to satisfy our needs.
 Less stress and pressure will result.

 Create a simple wardrobe with interchangeable pieces.
 Figuring out what to wear and getting dressed in the morning becomes a breeze.

-Avoid feeling pressured into buy the latest and greatest $1000 cell phone.
+Avoid feeling pressured to buy the latest and greatest $1000 cell phone.
 The best phone to own is the one you already have.
 Walk by the long lines at the Apple Store and keep the phone that is currently satisfying your needs.

 Save that money to create a few great memories with good friends and family.
-You will be reliving those memories long after that latest and greatest iPhone is tossed in a land fill.
+You will be reliving those memories long after that latest and greatest iPhone is tossed in a landfill.

-Dependent on the cost of the item try waiting 30 days.
+Depending on the cost of the item try waiting 30 days.
 If you still believe you would like to purchase the item you should do so to satisfy your needs.